Columbia Heights (Washington, D.C.): Landmarks

 The neighborhood is also home to several organizations that serve minorities such as the Greater Washington Urban League, the local affiliate of the National Urban League, The Latin American Youth Center, CentroNia, Mexican Cultural Institute, and the Central American Resource Center (CARECEN).

 The Embassy of Ecuador, Washington, D.C. is on 15th Street.

 Notable historic structures in the neighborhood include the David White House, Mary Ann Shadd Cary House, Embassy Building No. 10, Meridian Manor, Olympia Apartments, Clifton Terrace, Hilltop Manor (The Cavalier Apartment Building), Trinity Towers, the Riggs–Tompkins Building, Park Road Courts, and Truck Company F.

-Columbia Heights station is served by Washington Metro's Green Line.
+Columbia Heights station is served by Washington Metro's Green Line and Yellow Line.

 The Banneker Community Center, a unit of the District of Columbia Department of Parks and Recreation, contains playing fields, Basketball courts, tennis courts, a swimming pool (Banneker pool), a computer lab and other indoor and outdoor facilities.
 The center's main building was constructed in 1934 near Howard University and named for Benjamin Banneker.
 It was listed on the National Register of Historic Places in 1986 because of its important role in the development of the black community in Washington, D.C.

 Columbia Heights Green is a garden in a former wrecking yard.
 In 2010, Washington Parks and People purchased the land for $1.
 Community work days are every Saturday.
 The garden has community beds.

 The Columbia Heights Day Festival is a one-day street festival is a celebration of the diversity and community of Columbia Heights.